angelinepouget/angelinepouget.github.io/_pages/about.md

 Previously, I was a Master's student at [ETH Zürich](https://ethz.ch/en.html) and a visiting graduate student at the [University of Toronto](https://www.utoronto.ca/), advised by [Nicolas Papernot](https://www.papernot.fr/).
 I've also had the opportunity to intern across various industries including tech, finance and consulting, gaining diverse insights along the way.

-Outside of my professional pursuits, I’m a dedicated hybrid athlete, aspiring triathlete and BQ marathoner, passionate about pushing my limits through swimming, cycling, running and strength training.
+Outside of my professional pursuits, I’m a certified personal trainer and a dedicated hybrid athlete, triathlete and BQ marathoner, passionate about pushing my limits through swimming, cycling, running and strength training.

 <!-- #### research
 Previously, I was a research intern at the [Vector Institute](https://vectorinstitute.ai/) and a visiting graduate student at the [University of Toronto](https://www.utoronto.ca/), advised by [Nicolas Papernot](https://www.papernot.fr/).
 Before that, I was a student researcher at [Google DeepMind](https://deepmind.google/), where I focused on evaluating and improving cultural diversity in contrastive vision-language models with [Lucas Beyer](http://lucasb.eyer.be/), [Xiaohua Zhai](https://sites.google.com/view/xzhai), [Ibrahim Alabdulmohsin](https://ibomohsin.github.io/) and others.